Robert Vesco: In popular culture

+In the penultimate episode of “Barney Miller,” a “professor” is brought in for questioning related to his classes, which include “Robert Vesco: Man or Myth.”
+“It’s an elective,” he said.

 A fictionalized version of Vesco is featured prominently in a sixth season episode of The Blacklist, titled "Robert Vesco (No. 9)", in which he is portrayed by actor Stacy Keach.
 The fictionalized Vesco is shown to have faked his own death in Cuba in 2007 and to be in pursuit of a legendary shipwreck from the Spanish treasure fleet.

-Another fictionalized version of Vesco was featured in the 1980 movie, "The Return of Frank Cannon."
+Another fictionalized version of Vesco was featured in the 1980 movie The Return of Frank Cannon.
 Intended as a possible reboot pilot for the canceled detective series Cannon, the TV film featured the ex private eye enjoying sedate retirement as a gourmet restaurateur and fishing charter boat captain until he is lured by a still fetching old flame back into hefty gumshoe action to solve the murder of her husband, a retired CIA agent turned country horse breeder.
 Cannon winds up chasing down an expat financier similar to Vesco (played by Arthur Hill) along a still warm trail from Costa Rica back to the US after he finds out the murder victim had stumbled on a plot among other retired CIA agents to smuggle the fugitive back into the US following plastic surgery, where he had assumed a new identity as the dead man's inconspicuous neighborly horse vet.